hitarth64/qc_lowest_eigenvalue/README.md

 # qc_lowest_eigenvalue
-Routine to find lowest eigenvalue of a given matrix using quantum architecture
+Routine to find lowest eigenvalue of a given matrix using quantum computing techniques (self composed VQE-esque)

 * pauli_decomposition.py: Decomposes any 4x4 matrix into individual Pauli terms
 *